yash592/Stay/README.md

 ![Stay](https://i.imgur.com/67jPyVI.png)

-### Stay is a hotels reservations app built to show reservations as well as create a new reservations
+### Stay is a hotels reservations app(part of a coding test) built to show reservations as well as create a new reservations

 ### Tech Stack: